Why do school buses have white tops?

-AUSTIN (KXAN) — As more and more schools in Central Texas begin a new school year, you’ll no doubt be seeing more of those big yellow buses driving around your neighborhood picking up and dropping off students.
+AUSTIN, Texas (KXAN) — As more and more schools begin a new school year, you’ll no doubt be seeing more of those big yellow buses driving around your neighborhood picking up and dropping off students.

 But those buses aren’t all yellow, many have their roofs painted white.
 Why?